mkeire/kickstarter-analysis/README.md

 # Kickstarter-Analysis
 UCBE Data Analytics: Performing analysis on Kickstarter data to detect trends.
+See PDFs for charts.
+PDF files were used over PNG due to formatting issues.
+For questions, please contact Max Keire at maxkeire@tutanota.com.

 ## Goals:
 The primary goal's parameters are 1: Fever will be performed in the United States, 2: Louise estimated a budget greater than or equal to 10,000 USD to cover operating costs.
 The secondary goal's parameters are: Produce and perform a musical in the United Kingdom, 2: Louise estimated a budget of 4,000 GBP.